WandThe Magic Wand and Other Operators

 First Pass

-This chapter presents additional Separation Logic operators:
+This chapter presents some additional Separation Logic operators:

 • the disjunction, written hor H1 H2,